addok/addok/docs/plugins.md

 - install a python package, for example: `pip install addok-france`
 - adapt the local configuration to the plugin needs

-Have a look at the specific plugin home page to have more details.
+Have a look at the given plugin home page to have more details.

 ## Known plugins